 \subsection{Machine Unlearning}

-Complete retraining for MU involves retraining from scratch after removing target forgetting data, but its high cost has led to the development of efficient approximate unlearning techniques.
-Some works~\cite{salun2024,shi2025redefining,Amnesiac2021,ga2022,neggrad,tarun2023fast} focus on designing different loss functions to achieve forgetting.
-Knowledge distillation-based methods~\cite{chundawat2023zero,micaelli2019zero,chundawat2023can,kurmanji2024towards,goel2022towards} have emerged as promising approaches, where a student model is trained to mimic the behavior of the original model on the remaining dataset while excluding the knowledge of forgetting data.
-Several works~\cite{golatkar2020eternal,foster2024fast,liu2023unlearning} leverage the Fisher Information Matrix to identify and modify the most influential parameters associated with the forgetting data, enabling more targeted and efficient unlearning.
-Additionally, adversarial attacks~\cite{chen2021machine,cha2024learning,wei2023shared} and differential privacy~\cite{guo2019certified,huang2023tight} have also been explored as promising techniques for MU.
+Retraining for MU involves retraining from scratch after removing forgetting data, but its high cost has led to the development of efficient approximate unlearning techniques.
+Some works~\cite{salun2024,Amnesiac2021,neggrad,shi2025redefining,tarun2023fast,ga2022} focus on designing loss functions to achieve forgetting.
+Knowledge distillation-based methods~\cite{chundawat2023can,chundawat2023zero,goel2022towards,kurmanji2024towards,micaelli2019zero} train a student model to mimic the behavior of the original model on the retaining dataset while excluding the forgetting data.
+Several works~\cite{foster2024fast,golatkar2020eternal,liu2023unlearning} leverage the Fisher Information Matrix to identify and modify the most influential parameters associated with the forgetting data, enabling more targeted and efficient unlearning.
+Additionally, adversarial attacks~\cite{cha2024learning,chen2021machine,wei2023shared} and differential privacy~\cite{guo2019certified,huang2023tight} have also been explored as promising techniques for MU.

-One pivotal advance came from task arithmetic~\cite{tv2022}, where negation operations on task vectors with model parameters enabled efficient data removal.
-Building on this, a neural tangent kernel-based linear negation method was introduced to improve task arithmetic by constraining model updates to the tangent space of the initialized parameters~\cite{ortiz2024task}.
+One pivotal advance came from task arithmetic~\cite{tv2022}, which enabled efficient data removal via negation operations.
+Building on this, a neural tangent kernel-based linear negation method was introduced to improve task arithmetic by constraining model updates to the tangent space~\cite{ortiz2024task}.
 However, the entanglement issue still exists as they cannot guarantee that the task vector's influence localizes solely on forgetting data (see Appendix~\ref{app:entanglement} for details).
-Overall, this oversimplified assumption fails to account for the complex and nonlinear characteristics of neural networks' loss landscapes and suffers from a weight entanglement issue.
+Overall, the oversimplified assumption of linear parameter updating fails to account for the nonlinear characteristics of loss landscapes and suffers from a weight entanglement issue.

 {A concurrent work \cite{cheng2025understanding} proposes a mode connectivity framework for assessing whether different unlearning strategies converge to mechanistically similar solutions.
 Their approach primarily relies on mode connectivity as an unlearning evaluation tool.
 In contrast, our work leverages mode connectivity as a core component of the unlearning procedure itself and further addresses the weight entanglement issue inherent in linear unlearning methods.}